 Types of Activities

 The expected results of the educational activities offered by DMU will enhance learners’ competence, performance, and/or patient outcomes in the subject area(s) offered, encourage interprofessional collaboration, and develop teaching skills.
-Learners will have increased confidence in their approach to clinical or administrative problems and/or express intent to change their behavior and apply newly acquired strategies.
+Learners will have increased confidence in their approach to clinical, academic, or administrative problems and/or express intent to change their behavior and apply newly acquired strategies.